-Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-Your birth control pills may not work as well while you are using this medicine.
+Using this medicine while you are pregnant, especially during the second and later part of a pregnancy, can harm your unborn baby.
+Birth control pills may not work as well to prevent pregnancy when used with this medicine.
+Use an effective form of birth control (eg, condoms, spermicide) to keep from getting pregnant.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Metronidazole may cause some people to become dizzy, clumsy, or trouble seeing clearly.

-Children or teenagers who have or who are recovering from chickenpox or influenza should not use this combination of medicines unless directed by the child's doctor.
-If nausea or vomiting occurs after taking this combination of medicines, check with the child's doctor.
+Children or teenagers who have or who are recovering from chickenpox or influenza should not use this medicines unless directed by the child's doctor.
+If nausea or vomiting occurs after using this medicine, check with the child's doctor right away.

 Tetracycline may cause your skin to be more sensitive to sunlight than it is normally.
 Exposure to sunlight, even for brief periods of time, may cause a skin rash, itching, redness or other discoloration of the skin, or a severe sunburn.
 When you begin taking tetracycline:

 Stay out of direct sunlight, especially between the hours of 10:00 a.m. and 3:00 p.m., if possible.

 Wear protective clothing, including a hat.
 Also, wear sunglasses.